 Maureen Albano received her Master of Fine Arts degree from Cranbrook Academy of Art, and has studied art in France and Italy.
-She has taught gallery/studio programs and co-written museum resources at The Carnegie Museum of Art and the Museum of Fine Arts, Boston.
+She has taught gallery and studio programs and co-written museum resources at The Carnegie Museum of Art and the Museum of Fine Arts, Boston.
 Her drawings and sculptures have been exhibited nationally, and explore the relationship between mind and matter.

 Katy Boelter-Dimock has been teaching studio classes for preschool and elemetary school students at the MFA since 2007, when she completed her M.A.T. at Tufts University and the School of the Museum of Fine Arts, Boston.
-She decided to pursue this degree after a dozen years teaching toddlers and preschoolers in Boston, Cambridge and Somerville, and getting so absorbed in children’s art making processes that she would neglect her other duties!
+She decided to pursue this degree after a dozen years teaching toddlers and preschoolers in Boston, Cambridge and Somerville; she would get so absorbed in children’s art making processes that she would neglect her other duties!
 Currently Katy teaches visual art to PK-5 grade students in Cambridge, and to Kindergarteners in Wayland, MA.
 Katy also has a B.A. in Liberal Arts with a focus on art history from Hampshire College.

 Ria Brodell is an artist based in Boston whose current body of work addresses issues of gender, sexuality and “butch” identity.
 Brodell studied at the School of the Art Institute of Chicago and received a BFA from Cornish College of the Arts in Seattle (‘02) and an MFA from the Museum School/Tufts University (‘06).
 Brodell has had solo and group exhibitions throughout the US, is a recipient of the Blanche E. Colman Award (’11) and the Emerging Artist Award from the St. Botolph Club Foundation (’08).
 Her work has appeared in The Boston Globe, New American Paintings, Beautiful Decay, Art New England, Art Slant: San Francisco, Daily Serving, The Phoenix, and Boston Magazine.